ezodude/orra/README.md

 ## We're just getting started

-We're just getting started, and we're ironing out the details of our **Local Development Environment**.
+We're still ironing out the details of our **Local Development Environment**.

 You can try out the latest by installing a local version of Orra.